 In addition to beautiful sites, Hollywood also has plenty of hotels at varying rates.
 So, if you plan to explore the area, you can book a hotel room and head out to your favorite Hollywood haunt whenever you want.

 Technically not part of LA, Santa Monica is home to the Santa Monica Pier Aquarium, Pacific Amusement Park, and historic Looff Hippodrome Carousel.
-Santa Monica is a coaster city, west of Los Angeles, just a stones throw away from the world famous Venice Beach.
+Santa Monica is a coastal city, west of Los Angeles, just a stone’s throw away from the world-famous Venice Beach.

 Los Angeles County Museum of Arts